naborlozada/Aaegypti_domestication/README.md

 * **`outliers_pcadapt.R`:** R script to identify the total set of outlier of SNPs of a population using PCadapt.
 * **`psps_ratio.R`:** R script to calculate the pN/pS ratio of SNPs in a population.

+##
+## Supplementary Information
+This directory contains a single subdirectory `supplementary_Data_File_1`, which contains:
+* Phylogenetic reconstruction of 554 indivual mosquitoes.
+* Phylogenetic reconstruction of 40 populations.